-The severe accumulation of microplastic (plastic particles <5mm) in the marine environment has been recognized by the scientific community, but its ecological consequences are by far not understood.
+The severe accumulation of microplastics (plastic particles <5mm) in the marine environment has been recognized by the scientific community, but its ecological consequences are by far not understood.
 Microplastic particles are a component of many consumer products or clothes, and enter the water circulation when we clean our face or wash clothes.
 Further, these micro-sized plastic particles are formed when larger plastic fragments break down via photo-, thermal and/or biological degradation.

-Due to their small size, microplastic can readily be ingested by a wide range of marine organisms, mistaking the particles for food (Ivar do Sul & Costa, 2014).
+Due to their small size, microplastics can readily be ingested by a wide range of marine organisms, mistaking the particles for food (Ivar do Sul & Costa, 2014).
 Not solely the ingestion of the plastic particles themselves, but also associated toxins (Teuten et al., 2009) and potentially harmful microorganisms colonizing the plastic (Maso et al., 2003, Zettler et al., 2013) might pose a threat to the marine foodweb.
 Microbial communities are a highly abundant and fundamental part of the marine foodweb.
 Many microorganisms accumulate in biofilms on marine particles (Grossart et al., 2003), as this lifestyle offers protection, efficient metabolism and easy dispersal.
-If naturally occurring or anthropogenic-introduced pathogens use microplastic as vector, still needs clarification.
+If naturally occurring or anthropogenic-introduced pathogens use microplastics as vector, still needs clarification.

-The joint project MikrOMIK is aiming at a comprehensive analysis of microplastic in the Baltic Sea, focusing on the microbial populations colonizing the plastic particles.
-So far, only rough estimations of the abundance and distribution of microplastic in the Baltic Sea exist, and nothing is known about the interaction between microplastic and microorganisms in this ecosystem.
+The joint project MikrOMIK is aiming at a comprehensive analysis of microplastics in the Baltic Sea, focusing on the microbial populations colonizing the plastic particles.
+So far, only rough estimations of the abundance and distribution of microplastics in the Baltic Sea exist, and nothing is known about the interaction between microplastics and microorganisms in this ecosystem.
 Within the project, methods for the sampling and identification of microplastics from seawater and sediment are being evaluated; abundances, sources and sinks of microplastics in the Baltic Sea are being determined; microplastic sedimentation behavior is being explored; ingestion and egestion by higher organisms is being studied; and microbial plastic biofilms, including potential pathogenic members, are being investigated.

 Milestones of MikrOMIK are: